Pros: Local accounts in multiple countries. No monthly fees. Good rates for international transfers. Personal onboarding and customer service.

 Turned out the “better than” claim was true.

-Airwallex is not a bank, even though it functions as one.
-It is a so called e-money institution, and cooperates with a number of banks to offer accounts to its customers around the world.
+Airwallex is not a bank, even though it works like one.
+It’s an e-money institution that cooperates with a number of banks to offer business accounts around the world.

 Founded in Australia in 2015, it later operated out of Hong Kong, but has since moved its global headquarters to Singapore.
-It grew rapidly during covid in Asia and Europe.
-It expanded to US businesses in 2024.
+It grew rapidly during Covid in Asia and Europe and expanded to the US in 2024.

-It is not the first nor the last company that aims to change payments and make money borderless for businesses.
+It is not the first, nor the last, company aiming to change payments and make money borderless for businesses.
 We will come back to how it compares to Wise, Revolut Business, PayPal Business and others.

 What are the alternatives?